myphysicslab/myphysicslab/src/docs/Architecture.md

 change over time.
 A DisplayObject has a reference to the SimObject that it represents so it can query the current state.

-A LabView has a `screenRect` and a `simRect` which are respectively the size that the LabView should occupy in "screen space" (the JavaScript canvas coordinates) and the rectangle of "simulation space" presented in that screen space.
+A SimView has a `screenRect` and a `simRect` which are respectively the size that the SimView should occupy in "screen space" (the JavaScript canvas coordinates) and the rectangle of "simulation space" presented in that screen space.

-A LabView has a [CoordMap](myphysicslab.lab.view.CoordMap.html) which provides a mapping between *simulation coordinates* and *screen coordinates*:
+A SimView has a [CoordMap](./classes/lab_view_CoordMap.CoordMap.html) which provides a mapping between *simulation coordinates* and *screen coordinates*: